Asdepique777/jeedom_linky/README.md

 # Script to export Linky consumption in JSON format !

 ## What is this?
-This is a script based on Linkindle, created by Outadoc (https://github.com/outadoc/linkindle), allowing to get consumption from Enedis' website (https://espace-client-connexion.erdf.fr/auth/UI/Login?realm=particuliers), through API.
+This is a script based on Linkindle, created by Outadoc (https://github.com/outadoc/linkindle), allowing to get power consumption from Enedis' website (https://espace-client-connexion.erdf.fr/auth/UI/Login?realm=particuliers), through the API.

-This generates JSON files ready to be plotted with Highcharts for example.
+It generates JSON files ready to be plotted with Highcharts for example.

 ## Output
 The script will generate 4 JSON files for :